 Luckily, with years of scientific research, there are a lot of surgical and non-surgical treatments available to treat your sciatica.
 At Illinois Back Institute, we offer all-natural treatment delivered by a unique team of doctors, chiropractors, physical therapists, nurse practitioners, and technicians to treat your sciatic pain.

 Yes!
-If you do not refer to experts for diagnosis after experiencing its symptoms then it can lead to permanent damage in the sciatic nerves.
-This could include a loss in muscle, weakness, loss of balance, inability to walk for a long time, and also bowel issues.
-If you suspect that you might have Sciatica then book a free consultaion with our experts for a proper diagnosis.
+If you do not refer to experts for diagnosis after experiencing its symptoms, then it can lead to permanent damage to the sciatic nerves.
+This could include a loss of muscle, weakness, loss of balance, inability to walk for a long time, and also bowel issues.